-Serum uric acid measurement is used to diagnose and monitor the treatment of kidney failure and many other disorders including gout, leukemia, psoriasis as well as to monitor patients receiving cytotoxic drugs.
+Serum uric acid measurement is used to diagnose and monitor the treatment of kidney failure and many other disorders, including gout, leukemia, and psoriasis.
+It is also used to monitor patients receiving cytotoxic drugs.

 More information